 Also you have to pay attention to the cables themselves – their length should be sufficient to be able to connect all necessary devices, regardless of their location in the computer case.

-Well, now, after learning about the basic parameters of the computer power supply unit, you will be informed which PSU is better to buy.
+Well, now, after learning about the basic parameters of a computer power supply unit, you will be informed which PSU is the best to buy.